solana-labs/solana-program-library/docs/src/token.md

 instruction.
 Each Account has an owner who must be present as a signer in some instructions.

-Balances can be transferred between Accounts using the `Transfer` instruction.
-The owner of the source Account must be present as a signer in the `Transfer` instruction.

 An Account's owner may transfer ownership of an account to another using the `SetAuthority` instruction.